mpneuried/simple-dynamo/README.md

 ## Todos

 - `Tabel.mget( [ id1, id, .. ] )` Add a mget mehtod for batch get
-- Change the combine-table id behavior to return the real id and force a to predefine the `name` as prefix on create.
-- Rename `cursor` to  `startId`
 - handle `throughput exceed`with a retry
-- add/fix the `limit` feature
-- add/fix the `cursor` feature
-- allow override of overwriteExisting on create

 ## Work in progress